3commas-io/3commas-official-api-docs/README.md

 Security Type | Description
 ------------ | ------------
 NONE | Endpoint can be accessed freely.
-APIKEY_ONLY | Endpoint requires sending a valid API-Key.
 SIGNED | Endpoint requires sending a valid API-Key and signature.